elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

       cp contrib/terraform/exoscale/default.tfvars inventory/$CLUSTER/
     done
     ```
     Review and, if needed, adjust the files in `inventory/$CLUSTER/default.tfvars`, where `$CLUSTER` is the cluster name.
 Please use different value for the `prefix` field in `/default.tfvars`for the two clusters.
 Failing to do so will result in name conflict.
 Besides please also set a non-zero value for `ceph_partition_size` field, e.g., `"ceph_partition_size": 50`,  as it will be used by Rook storage service to provide local disk storage.
 To use whitelisting, replace "0.0.0.0/0" with the IP(s) you want to whitelist.
-Note that exoscale only allows one keypair of the same ssh-key.
+Note that exoscale only allows one key pair of the same ssh-key.
 This means that for in least one of inventory/$CLUSTER/default.tfvars you need to specify another key in the "ssh_pub_key" field.

 3. Initialize and Apply Terraform.